w3c-ccg/http-signatures-test-suite/README.md

 Content-Length: 18
 ```

-### Creating a config file
+### Creating a Config File
+1. Copy the `config.json.example` file to `config.json` and modify.
+2. The generator should be a path to the app's binary.

-An example local configuration for the test suite.
+This is an example local configuration for the test suite.
 To use:

-1. Copy the `config.json.example` file to `config.json` and modify.
-2. the generator should be a path to your binary.

 ```
 {
   "generator": "../my-http-signatures-library/bin",